GhostWriters/DockSTARTer/docs/advanced/macvlan.md

 3. Reboot

-[^1]: You may be wondering why we don't create the network in Docker compose.
+<sup>1</sup>You may be wondering why we don't create the network in Docker compose.
 Newer versions of compose have issues with using `aux-address` and `ip-range`.

 ### In Your DockSTARTer Overrides